 Venice is known for its culinary specialities that naturally feature fresh seafood.
 The local cafes and ristorantes are excellent and a reasonable value.
 Three of my favourites are a bit more pricey but provide excellent quality and an unforgettable experience:

 - La Zucca – the restaurant has excellent options for vegetarians because it offers an always-changing menu of seasonal local ingredients that are sourced daily.

 - Local – this small venue has far-eastern influences that would have made Marco Polo proud!

 - Ristorante Quadri – this three Michelin star venue is right on St. Mark’s Square and its interior was designed by Philippe Stark.

 Enjoy a cocktail by the Ponte dei Frari Bridge!

-Here’s a final pro-tip: world famous events, like the Venice International Film Festival and the masquerade at the Carnival of Venice are exciting but prices spike during these times.
-It is better to visit during the famous Biennale because the event is longer and crowds are not a concentrated.
+Here’s a final pro-tip: world-famous events, like the Venice International Film Festival and the masquerade at the Carnival of Venice, are exciting but prices spike during these times.
+It is better to visit during the famous Biennale because the event is longer and crowds are not concentrated.